Super Bowl 2019: Everything you need to know

 Breaking News Emails

-The Los Angeles Rams will take on the defending champion New England Patriots in the Super Bowl on Sunday.
+The Los Angeles Rams will take on the New England Patriots in the Super Bowl on Sunday.
 It's the Rams first Super Bowl appearance since 2002, when they were from St. Louis and lost to the Patriots.
 The franchise has appeared in the Super Bowl four times, winning once, in 2000.

 This is the Patriots' 11th trip to the Super Bowl, and their third straight.
 A victory on Sunday would give New England its sixth NFL championship, tying the Pittsburgh Steelers.

-Note: CORRECTION (Jan.
-31, 2019, 5:58 p.m.
-ET): An earlier version of this article misidentified the winner of the 2018 Super Bowl.
-It was the Philadelphia Eagles, not the New England Patriots.